-- Renewables are increasingly replacing fossil fuels in the fields of electricity generation, heat production and transport.
+- Renewables are increasingly replacing fossil fuels in the fields of electricity, heat and transport.

-- The annual greenhouse gas emissions saved in this way are more than eight times higher than in 1990.
+- The annual greenhouse gas emissions saved in this way are almost eight times as high than in 1990.

 - The Federal Government intends to considerably expand the share of renewables to further reduce greenhouse gas emissions.

 All economic processes involve the use of energy.
-At present, fossil fuels such as coal, petroleum and natural gas are the primary energy sources in Germany and throughout the world.
+Currently fossil fuels such as coal, petroleum and natural gas are the primary energy sources in Germany and internationally.
 Burning fossil fuels releases greenhouse gases, which are the driving force behind global climate change.

 One important way of protecting the climate is therefore to switch to cleaner forms of energy, particularly renewables.
 The indicator shows the contribution made by renewable energy sources to reducing greenhouse gas emissions and achieving climate protection targets.

 Using energy more efficiently also plays an important role in achieving climate targets.
 However, measuring overall energy efficiency is a complex matter.
-The indicator ‘energy productivity’ provides a general measure for the energy efficiency of a national economy in terms of economic output for a given amount of energy.
+The indicator ‘energy productivity’ provides a general measure for the energy efficiency of a national economy.

 Assessing the development